History of the Jews in South Ossetia

 The history of the Jews in South Ossetia is connected to the history of the Jews in Georgia.
 Much of the early Jewish history in South Ossetia is similar to that of other Jewish communities in the Georgian region.
 At the same time, the South Ossetian capital, Tskhinvali was known for its sizable Georgian Jewish population, where the community had its own quarter.

 Connection with Georgian Jews

 The history of the Jews in Georgia is over 2,500 years old.
 Georgian Jews (ქართველი ებრაელები) are one of the oldest communities in Georgia, tracing their migration into the country during the Babylonian captivity in 6th century BC.
-Prior to Georgia's annexation by Russia, the 2,600-year history of the Georgian Jews was marked by an almost total absence of antisemitism and a visible assimilation in the Georgian language and culture.
+The 2,600-year history of the Georgian Jews was marked by an almost total absence of antisemitism and a visible assimilation in the Georgian language and culture.
 The Georgian Jews were considered ethnically and culturally distinct from neighboring Mountain Jews.
 They were also traditionally a highly separate group from the Ashkenazi Jews in Georgia, who arrived following the Russian annexation of Georgia.